dev-xiligroup/xili-language-plugin/README.md

 # xili-language-plugin
-multilingual plugin for WordPress since 2009
+multilingual plugin for WordPress since 2009.

-The first using custom taxonomy introduced in WP 2.3 (here named language).
+The first wp plugin based on custom taxonomy introduced in WP 2.3 (here named language).

+This version 2.23+ contains new features to describe and use languages.
+Language is now an object (defined in class Xili-Language-Term ) containing all properties of a language as native name or ISO series and more and more (*).

+As projected from the beginning (2009), it is now possible **to assign multiple languages** to an article or a page.
+Very useful when making a documentary website with articles containing quotes in another language. **xili-language is the only one to offer this feature**!

+Basically, xili-language use ISO / WP locale (as fr_FR ou en_US)  as slug in links and queries. **xili-language is the only one to offer alias feature** and you can create your alias per language.

+**Gutenberg** introduced considerable upheaval in WP 5+.
+It was necessary to wait for the version 5.1+ to regain stability and consider updating the plugins.
+Now, with Classic Editor, you will find the same comfort of use as before.

 The readme file is now one of the files of plugin opened for GitHub contributors to improve this content in english.
 When displayed, in [WordPress repository](https://wordpress.org/plugins/xili-language/), the text is divided in tabs.

 The other files are available for comments or fixes.
-Only the version in [WordPress xili-language repository](https://wordpress.org/plugins/xili-language/) is for use.
+Only the version in [WordPress xili-language repository](https://wordpress.org/plugins/xili-language/) is for use with previous features.

 ## Latest notes
 ### 20190430 - Customizer, in admin side, to work well, needs two settings :